azatheylle/QiyanaSupportDocumentation/Document.md

   - Don't get hit by his Q and his champion becomes worthless
   - Very manageable matchup with proper positioning
   - Focus on dodging Q ability to negate most of his impact
-- **Win/Loss Record:** 0-1
+- **Win/Loss Record:** 1-0

 ---

 ## Notes

 - Always confirm contradictory information before making changes
-- W/L records will be maintained for each champion matchup
+- W/L records will be maintained for each champion matchup (winning versus or with a champion means putting 1-0 under it, and so losing with or against means putting 0-1 under it)
 - Documentation will be continuously updated based on gameplay experience